Go to Reviews.org US Edition

 If you're after a prepaid plan that uses the Optus network rather than a postpaid or SIM-only one, you've got plenty of options as well.
 Catch Connect, Amaysim and Optus itself tend to be strong performers on this front but you can check out the widget below for a sense of what's popular at the moment.

 Optus MVNOs vs Optus

 On the flip side, Optus offers a wide a range of handsets, including newly released options from Apple and Samsung, which can be paid off as part of Postpaid plans.
-At the time of writing, Southern Phone was the only Optus MVNO offering Postpaid handsets and its range wasn’t as vast as what Optus had to offer.
+At the time of writing, Southern Phone is the only Optus MVNO offering Postpaid handsets and its range isn't nearly as vast as what Optus has to offer.